The following are some of the most commonly asked questions asked about financial aid and the answers to those questions.

 Financial Aid Awareness Committee Contact:

-The FAFSA cannot be completed until the student (and parents for dependent students) have completed their Federal Tax Returns.
-It is not necessary to actually file the tax return, but it must be in final form and ready to file in order to use the information to complete the FAFSA.
-In any case, this will not be before October 1st.
+The FAFSA can be completed beginning October 1 of each year.
 The FAFSA should be completed and entered into the federal system as soon as possible as some campus based aid is awarded on a first come, first served basis.
 Also, some students are chosen by the Federal Processor for a process called verification.
 In this process, the information from the application will be compared with signed copies of the tax forms, W-2s and other financial documents as required by the school.
 Some schools require 100% verification of all students who apply for financial aid.
 This process must be completed and any corrections made before financial aid can be awarded.
+Using the IRS Data Retrieval Tool when completing the FAFSA is the best way to transfer tax return reported data.
+The FAFSA will determine if this option is available to you.

 Yes, you must apply for federal financial aid every year.
 Because federal aid is based on financial need, and your family’s financial situation could change from year to year, your financial aid cannot be renewed automatically.
-(Note that some state and institutional grants and scholarships are automatically renewed provided you meet the criteria for renewal, which usually means earning at least a specified g.p.a. and completing at least a specified number of credit hours.)
+(Note that some state and institutional grants and scholarships are automatically renewed provided you meet the criteria for renewal, which usually means earning at least a specified grade point average and completing at least a specified number of credit/clock hours.)
 On the positive side, you may then qualify for more aid, or if you were ineligible in a previous year, you may have become eligible.
-You may complete a paper application or a renewal application on line at the same FAFSA address as the original FAFSA: www.fafsa.ed.gov.
+You may complete a renewal application on line at the same FAFSA address as the original FAFSA: http://www.fafsa.ed.gov.
 The renewal application will have certain information that is not expected to change already completed, saving you time.
-If you applied on line last year, you should already have a PIN.
-If you don’t, or you’ve lost it, simply apply again at www.pin.ed.gov or through a link on the FAFSA on the WEB site.
-In addition to protecting the privacy of the data the PIN also acts as your signature on the Renewal Application.
+If you applied on line last year, you should already have a FSA ID.
+If you do not or cannot remember your FSA ID and password, simply retrieve at http://www.fsaid.ed.gov or through a link on the FAFSA on the WEB site.
+In addition to protecting the privacy of the data the FSA ID also acts as your signature on the Renewal Application.
 If you are a dependent student, your parents will still have to sign.

 It could be legitimate but the odds are against it.
 If it is legitimate, it is probably only a scholarship search, which you can have done for free, either through organizations such as the Arkansas Student Loan Authority or on the internet.
 Here are some rules of thumb to apply when evaluating such offers: